-- 2. Enter the cluster name in the Cluster Name box. - 3.
-Enter the floating IP address (192.168.0.11) used to connect the Cluster WebUI / WebManager in the Management IP Address box.
+- 2. Enter the cluster name in the Cluster Name box. - Enter the floating IP address (192.168.0.11) used to connect the Cluster WebUI in the Management IP Address box.
 Click Next.

-The Server Definition window is displayed.
-The server (server1) for which the IP address was specified as the URL when starting up the WebManager is registered in the list.
+The Basic Settings window for the server window is displayed.
+The server (server1) for which the IP address was specified as the URL when starting up the Cluster WebUI is registered in the list.